quicwg/base-drafts/draft-ietf-quic-transport.md

 : A variable-length integer representing the total number packets received with the CE codepoint.

-ECN counters are maintained separately for each packet number space.
+ECN counts are maintained separately for each packet number space.

 ## RESET_STREAM Frame {#frame-reset-stream}